-William Becknell opened the trail,with an epic trek from Missouri to Santa Fe in September-November of 1821.
+William Becknell opened the trail, with an epic trek from Missouri to Santa Fe in September-November of 1821.
 In Sante Fe, he sold everything he had for a tidy profit.
-The lure of future fortune inspired traiders and settlers to follow his lead.
-The Trail was active for the next fifty years, until the railroad arrived.
-The Trail crossed the home lands of the Kansa (hence the name Kansas), Shawnee, Pawnee, Osage, Cheyenne, Arapaho, Comanche and Kiowa, into the lands of the Pueblo peoples in what would one day be called New Mexico.
+The lure of future fortune inspired traders and settlers to follow his lead.
+The Trail was active for the next fifty years until the railroad arrived.
+The Trail crossed the homelands of the Kansa (hence the name Kansas), Shawnee, Pawnee, Osage, Cheyenne, Arapaho, Comanche, and Kiowa, into the lands of the Pueblo peoples in what would one day be called New Mexico.

 DAY 1: Independence, Missouri to Abilene, Kansas

 Independence, Missouri is your jumping off point, just as it was for those on the Trail.
 The National Frontier Trails Museum features indoor/outdoor exhibits about the Sante Fe trail including travelers’ diaries, and a covered wagon ride.
-Independence is also Harry S. Truman country, so you may You added National Frontier Trails Museum to your Saves list wish to visit the Truman related sites.
+Independence is also Harry S. Truman country, so you may wish to visit the Truman related sites.
 If you are in need of breakfast or lunch, we recommend First Watch.
 Then, go ahead and jump.

 West of Independence, the Trail follows US 56 through Baldwin City, Kansas, once the Palmyra Trail Stop.
 Baker University is here, begun in 1857.
 The road between Baldwin City and Osage is mostly straight and flat.
 Halfway in this stretch you will think you are passing the Gale Family Farm (as in the “Wizard of Oz”) off to your left.
 The Kansas prairie looks as it did to those early travelers on the Trail.
 Overbrook and Scranton did not exist till after the coming of the railroad in 1888.